The 25 Best Picture Books to Celebrate Christmas

 24 | Mr. Willowby’s Christmas Tree by Robert Barry

-In this holiday classic, Mr. Willowby gets the biggest and most beautiful Christmas tree.
-It’s so big that it’s too big to fit in his parlor.
-What can he do?
-Well, he chops off the top!
+In this holiday classic, Mr. Willowby ends up with the biggest and most beautiful Christmas tree ever.
+It’s so gigantic that it doesn’t fit in his parlor.
+What’s his solution?
+He chops off the top!

 25 | A Treasury of Christmas Stories and Songs

-Why have one Christmas story when you can have a whole treasury of them?
+Why settle for just one Christmas story when you can enjoy a whole treasury of them?

-Inside, you’ll find traditional holiday tales (The Nutcracker, The Night Before Christmas, Twelve Days of Christmas, and more), classic rhymes, and joyous songs and carols.
+Inside, you’ll discover beloved holiday tales like The Nutcracker, The Night Before Christmas, Twelve Days of Christmas, and many more.
+Plus, there are classic rhymes and cheerful songs and carols.

 If you liked this post, you might like these too: